hazelcast/hazelcast-python-client/docs/getting_started_asyncio.rst

 .. warning::

-    Asyncio API is BETA, do not use it in production.
+    Hazelcast's asyncio API is BETA.
+Do not use it in production.

-This chapter provides information on how to get started with the Hazelcast Python client, using its asyncio API.
+This chapter provides information on how to get started with the Hazelcast Python client using its asyncio API.
-It outlines the requirements, installation, and provides a simple application that uses a distributed map in Python client.
+It provides the requirements, installation instructions, and a simple application that uses a distributed map in a Python client.

 Requirements
 ------------